YashwanthKamireddi/FLOAT-AI/frontend/README.md

 - shadcn-ui
 - Tailwind CSS

+## Developer experience tips

+- **React component inspection**: run `npm run dev:inspect` in a separate terminal while the Vite dev server is active.
+This launches the standalone React DevTools so you can inspect component state and props without relying on a browser extension.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/a9d19ea8-5a5c-4acb-b6d5-bfff9daaf792) and click on Share -> Publish.